Today, we visited many exciting places in Beijing. It was like walking through the pages of a history book.

 Tiananmen Square.

 Tiananmen Square was huge.
-Our guide 'Alan' told us the history of the square, both good & bad.
+Our guide 'Alan' told us the history of the square, both good and bad.
 I found it strange that the Emperor, wanting to look out for the people of China, found it necessary to demolish thousands of homes to build a square so that the displaced people could rejoice in their homelessness.

-I can imagine how it looks on days when something is being celebrated; the colour, the noise & the celebrations must be unique, but on a typical day, it reminded me of a large empty parking lot with a few large video screens.
+I can imagine how it looks on days when something is being celebrated; the colour, the noise and the celebrations must be unique, but on a typical day, it reminded me of a large empty parking lot with a few large video screens.
 It was hard to imagine the scenes of 25 years ago when so many were killed by tanks.
-We were told that no people were killed in Tiananmen Square & that the massacre happened a few streets away.
-This didn't match my memories of the films that I & the rest of the world had seen at the time.
+We were told that no people were killed in Tiananmen Square and that the massacre happened a few streets away.
+This didn't match my memories of the films that I and the rest of the world had seen at the time.

 The Forbidden City.